Prof Alexander Watson

-Watson is also author of the widely acclaimed Ring of Steel.
+Alex is also author of the widely acclaimed Ring of Steel.
 Germany and Austria-Hungary at War, 1914-1918 (London and New York: Allen Lane and Basic Books, 2014).
 This book re-tells the First World War from its instigators’ and losers’ perspectives, and explains how this ‘total war’ bequeathed a fateful legacy of impoverishment, political extremism and racial hatred to East-Central Europe.
 The book won the 2014 Wolfson History Prize, the 2014 Guggenheim-Lehrman Prize in Military History, the Society for Military History’s 2015 Distinguished Book Award and the 2015 British Army Military Book of the Year.
 The Sunday Times named it ‘The History Book of the Year’ for 2014.

-Watson’s first monograph, Enduring the Great War.
+Alex’s first monograph, Enduring the Great War.
 Combat, Morale and Collapse in the German and British Armies, 1914-1918 (Cambridge: Cambridge University Press, 2008) is a comparative and interdisciplinary investigation of German and British military resilience on the Western Front.
 It examines how soldiers coped psychologically and how military institutions functioned to support and coerce them, and it provides a new explanation for why the German army ultimately broke down in 1918.
-The book was awarded the Institute of Contemporary History and Wiener Library’s Fraenkel Prize
+The book was awarded the Institute of Contemporary History and Wiener Library’s Fraenkel Prize.

 Academic Qualifications and Fellowships